-- You must develop a proposal for one of the design briefs. - You must submit your work on a maximum of 11 A3 sheets (or equivalent), including the pro formas ('research', 'research and specification', and 'planning for manufacture'). - You must label each A3 sheet with your name, Scottish Candidate Number and page number, for example page 1 of 11. - All the sheets must be single-sided. - The work submitted must be your own.
+- You must develop a proposal for one of the design briefs. - You must submit your work on a maximum of 12 A3 sheets (or equivalent), including all pro formas. ('research', 'research and specification', 'planning for commercial manufacture' and 'practical modelling skills'). - You must label each A3 sheet with your name, Scottish Candidate Number and page number, for example page 1 of 12. - All the sheets must be single-sided. - The work submitted must be your own.